 The potential disadvantages of sharing an IP address with another business are as follows:

-If another website sharing your IP address behaves unethically i.e. sending spam emails, buying paid backlinks etc. this could result in your own website being blocked by spam filters or being penalised by Google for manipulative practices.
+If another website sharing your IP address behaves unethically i.e. sending spam emails, buying paid backlinks etc. this could result in your own website being blocked by spam filters or being penalized by Google for manipulative practices.

 Most of the hosted ecommerce platform providers do not provide you with your own IP address.
 Although they will hopefully be taking steps to prevent another client’s activities negatively impacting your website, for all but the smallest businesses, I would recommend that you consider a self-hosted solution that allows you to use your own unique IP address.
+Self-hosted solutions include WooCommerce and Magento.

 A 301 redirection is a command used to redirect a browser or search engine from one URL to another.